Evangelina Cosio y Cisneros: Response in America

 Upon her arrival in New York, Hearst’s stage-craft and directions continued the focus on the young woman and the Hearst reporter who helped in her escape.
 This included receptions at Delmonico's and Madison Square Garden, and later a meeting with President McKinley in Washington D.C.
 She then commenced a fund raising campaign for Cuban independence, while Hearst continued to trumpet the escape as a prime example of “Journalism that Acts.”
 Rival newspapers suggested that a hoax, or at least bribery, was involved.
 Research in 2002 suggested these accusations were false.

 Cosio’s story faded with the rush of events, in particular the sinking of the American warship U.S.S.
 Maine and American’s declaration of war on Spain, which ultimately resulted in Cuba’s independence.
 However, commentators have said that the publicity around Cosio’s story, and similar newspaper agitation, probably helped to prepare the American public for the war when it did come, making it what has been called one of the most popular wars the United States ever fought.

 Later life

 Some months after her escape, Evangelina Cosio married one of her rescuers, Carlos Carbonell, who was 28 years her senior.
 They had two daughters.
 Carbonell died in 1916.
 In 1918, Evangelina remarried Miguel Romero, a Havana lawyer.
-Evangelina Cosio died May 29, 1970, and was given a full military funeral by the Cuban government, as one of the last heroes of the Cuban War of Independence.
+Evangelina Cosio died on April 29, 1970, and was given a full military funeral by the Cuban government, as one of the last heroes of the Cuban War of Independence.